 - Browse the Winter Park Farmers’ Market

-If you’re staying in a villa and need to stock up on food, this is the place to come – or you could just try all the tasters.
+If you’re staying in a villa and need to stock up on food, this is the place to come – and if you’re staying in a hotel, you can just try all the tasters.
 Every Saturday morning, the bustling farmers’ market in Winter Park is packed with fresh fruit and vegetables, baked goods and artisan treats.

 - Celebrate in, err, Celebration